mkg20001/pkg/readme.md

 This command line interface enables you to package your Node.js project into an executable that can be run even on devices without Node.js installed.

+Edits in this fork: Always include the stacktrace

 ## Use Cases

 * Make a commercial version of your application without sources